SHREEGOURIUMANABADI/SQL_Task6/README.md

 - Queries tested and executed in MySQL Workbench.
 - Faced some challenges with correlated subqueries but resolved them using aliases properly.

-## 🔗 Submission Link:
-[Paste your GitHub repo link here before submitting in the form]